 - 1/4 cup muscovado sugar (add up to 1/2 cup sugar if desired, or agave to taste)

 - 1 pinch sea salt optional for extra flavor

 - 4 cups cold water

 - plenty of ice cubes

-- Pour into a large pitcher with ice cubes.
-Pour in the water and give the agua a very good stir.
+- Pour in the water and give a very good stir.
 Taste and if necessary adjust either the sugar or water.
-Some people like to strain the mix into the pitcher, feel free to do so if desired.
-You can also add more water to make it thinner if you’d like.

-- Serve in glass with plenty of ice cubes and enjoy!
+- Serve right away or store in the refrigerator until ready to serve.
+Serve in glass with plenty of ice cubes and enjoy!

 Nancy Lopez is a food blogger and author of the cookbook Mexican Tamales Made Meatless.
 Born in Mexico, raised in the US, and currently living in Southern Mexico, she has followed a meatless diet for almost 10 years.
 It is her passion and mission to share all she has learned about vegan Mexican cooking and vegetarian Mexican recipes.
 Mexican Made Meatless is a blog dedicated to preserving the authentic flavors of Mexican cuisine just without the meat.
 It’s a place to celebrate Mexican culture and all it’s delightfully delicious traditional foods.
 Read more…